nairvijays99/hacker-news-clone/README.md

 10) Offline mode shows a blank shell.
 Shell can be customised to show some meaningful data.
 11) Created seperate context for articles
 12) Use useContext in article components
 13) Did not like the test.
 Though it works it's sloppy.
 Need better approach to cover async functionality.
-Could not write tests for Server side
+Could not write tests for Server side.
 14) Deployment of branch builds.
+15) Momoize api response in session (or local store)

 --------------------------